Business View Magazine interviews Robert de Verteuil, a Director of Micro Milling Ltd., as part of our focus on best practices Trinidadian businesses.

 De Verteuil explains that while a majority of Micro Milling’s products are manufactured using local raw materials, the chemical additives that the company uses for its various blends have to be imported.
 And that means that the company needs more than just the Trinidadian dollar to do non-domestic business, which means selling more product abroad.
 “So, foreign exchange is a big concern,” he says.
 “A big part of this export push and why growth is so important in that sector is that we want to try and be self-sufficient where foreign exchange is concerned; we want to generate our own.”

 In pursuit of that goal, the company has beefed up its personnel.
 “You get to a point where you need to hire more people because you can’t do it all on your own,” de Verteuil states.
-“In the past few years, we’ve filled a lot of gaps where our office staff is concerned.
-We’ve always had a fairly large factory staff, but in terms of administrative support, we’ve grown a lot, there.
-We hired key personnel in HR (Human Resources), HSE (Health, Safety and the Environment), Operations, Production, and we’re currently looking at our Business Product Development Department, as well.”
+“In the past few years, we’ve filled a lot of gaps in middle management.”

 In addition, de Verteuil reports that the company’s website is now available in Spanish and French.
 “We’re making changes to our packaging, as well, so we can go beyond the English-speaking Caribbean.
-We have a very good relationship with a distributor in Guyana.
-He has stores in St. Lucia, Grenada, and St. Vincent – Island Style Tile & Bath.
-Those key relationships are important and they are probably showing the most growth out of any of our export markets.
-But we really want to look at those French and Spanish speaking islands as well.
+We really want to look at those French and Spanish speaking islands as well.
 We are looking for strategic partners in lot of those islands – Martinique, Guadeloupe, Dominican Republic, Haiti, Aruba, Curacao – those places where we don’t have a real presence yet.
 And finding the right partner in those places would be really beneficial to us.
 I would be happy to speak to anybody that thought they had something to offer us in terms of their relationships and networks in those places.”

 Micro Milling would also like to penetrate a much bigger market: Jamaica.
-“Jamaica has some of its own thinset manufacturers, so it’s difficult to break into the islands that have their own manufacturers, in terms of price,” de Verteuil laments.
+“Jamaica has some of its own thin set manufacturers, so it’s difficult to break into the islands that have their own manufacturers, in terms of price,” de Verteuil laments.
 “When you start to ship these heavy products, it adds a lot of cost.
+Ocean Freight between the islands is also very expensive.
 That’s what makes it hard to compete.”

 De Verteuil admits that he also has to compete against foreign products, even in his own country.
 “Trinidad has always had a mindset that foreign products are better and we’ve gone to great lengths to ensure that we meet all American and international standards, and that we can compete with foreign products on quality and price.
 We’ve done a good job over the years in convincing the population of that and now, we are the preferred brand.
 So, we need to translate that across the other islands.”